HSP HISTORY Blog

-US 15 is the descendant of a pair of turnpikes that once connected Frederick with Emmitsburg to the north and Buckeystown to the south.
-These turnpikes were reconstructed as state roads in the 1910s north of Frederick and in the early 1920s from Frederick south to Tuscarora (also known as Licksville.
+US 15 is the descendant of a pair of turnpikes that once connected Frederick with Emmitsburg to the north, and Buckeystown to the south.
+These turnpikes were reconstructed as state roads in the 1910s north of Frederick, and in the early 1920s from Frederick southward to Tuscarora (also known as Licksville).

-When US 15 was assigned in 1927, the Tuscarora–Point of Rocks highway had yet to be improved; this section was paved in the early 1930s.
+When US 15 was assigned in 1927, the Tuscarora–Point of Rocks highway had yet to be improved, and this section would not be paved until the early 1930s.
 The modern Point of Rocks Bridge was built in the late 1930s after its predecessor was destroyed in a flood.

-The Frederick Freeway was constructed in the 1950s.
-US 15 was relocated to part of the freeway.
+The Frederick Freeway was constructed in the 1950s, and US 15 was relocated to be part of this roadway.
 The old route of the US Highway, through downtown Frederick via Market Street, became part of MD Route 355.
-US 15's present highway between Point of Rocks and Jefferson was constructed in the late 1960s, and the old road south of Frederick was replaced with MD 28and MD 85.
+US 15's present highway between Point of Rocks and Jefferson was constructed in the late 1960s, and the old road south of Frederick was replaced with MD 28 and MD 85.

 North of Frederick, the US Highway bypassed Thurmont and Emmitsburg in the late 1950s and mid-1960s, respectively.
 US 15 would later be upgraded to a divided highway north of Frederick in the early 1980s.

-The bypassing of downtown Frederick changed traffic and real estate forever.
-Meanwhile, the town’s trolley system which opened Frederick’s northwest suburbs and Braddock Heights was now all but a memory, making its final run on the Frederick-Thurmont line in 1954.
+The bypassing of downtown Frederick changed traffic and real estate drastically.
+Meanwhile, the town’s electric trolley system, which had opened Frederick’s northwest suburbs and Braddock Heights, was now all but a memory, making its final run on the Frederick-Thurmont line in 1954.

 US15 served its purpose of moving motorists through the area both faster and safer.
 It also removed a great deal of congestion from downtown streets, most notably Market and Patrick.

-The local Board incorporated on December 13th, 1961, as the “Frederick County Board of Realtors, Inc.” Frederick's growth was also coming in part to escalating property tax rates in Montgomery County to the south.
-At the same time, many families were choosing to live in Frederick County, outside of the Frederick City, limits due to high property taxes here as well.
-Mr. Adlie Magee was president and the first address of the "new" Board was Ridge Road, Braddock Heights, MD.
+The local Board incorporated on December 13th, 1961, as the “Frederick County Board of Realtors, Inc.” Frederick's growth was also coming in part due to escalating property tax rates in Montgomery County.
+At the same time, many families were choosing to live in Frederick County, outside the Frederick City limits, due to high property taxes here as well.
+Mr. Adlie Magee was president and the first address of the "new" Frederick County Board was Ridge Road, Braddock Heights, MD.
 Mr. Ruhland C. Boyer and George M. Chapline, Sr. were the other officers of the corporation.

-An impactful event, on the local level, came in 1965 as the State Farm Insurance Company would locate one of its 28 regional offices here in Frederick, bringing 240 employees.
-These individuals required assistance from Frederick’s cast of local REALTORS® to find new homes for their families.
+An impactful local event came in 1965 when the State Farm Insurance Company would locate one of its 28 regional offices here to Frederick, bringing 240 employees.
+These individuals required assistance from Frederick’s cast of local REALTORS® in an effort to find new homes for their families.

-The prior year of 1964 represented a landmark event in terms of the signing of the legendary Civil Rights Act.
-This was certainly the most important news event in Frederick that year, without compare, officially ending centuries of segregation practices in a city located within a border county in a border state during the American Civil War.
+The prior year of 1964 represented a landmark national event with the the signing of the legendary Civil Rights Act.
+This was certainly the most important news happening in Frederick that year, without compare, officially ending centuries of segregation practices in a city once located within "a border county in a border state" during the American Civil War.

-President Lyndon Johnson signed the Civil Rights Act of 1968, meant as a follow-up to the Civil Rights Act of 1964.
+A few years later, President Lyndon B. Johnson signed the Civil Rights Act of 1968, meant as a follow-up to the Civil Rights Act of 1964.
 Long in coming, this legislation expanded on previous acts prohibiting discrimination concerning the sale, rental, and financing of housing based on race, religion, national origin, sex, handicap and family status.
 Title VIII of the 1968 Act is also known as the Fair Housing Act.

 The Frederick County Board of REALTORS® once again jumped into action, assisting the municipal government and Frederick County’s Human Relations Committee in an effort to clean-up housing opportunities for the city’s African American population by creating more adequate and dignified housing solutions.
-This came as a welcome alternative to the dilapidated collection of slums that once existent in many areas of the City of Frederick.
-One area of focus was known as Shab Row, located on East Street.
+This came as a welcome alternative to the dilapidated collection of slums that once existed in many areas of Frederick City.
+One location of focus was known as Shab Row, located on East Street.

 In 1958, major action was taken by the Housing Authority which had been in existence since 1938.
-Slum areas such as Five and a Half Street off East Street (near Laboring Sons Cemetery) and further west between Klinehart's Alley and North Bentz Street between 5th and 7th were longtime targets for something drastic to be done to not only help unfortunate residents, but to promote a healthier Frederick City.
-This particular project at Bentz Street would come to be known as John Hanson Apartments.
+Slum areas such as Five and a Half Street off East Street (near Laboring Sons Cemetery) and further west spots between Klinehart's Alley and North Bentz Street (between 5th and 7th) were longtime targets.
+Something drastic needed to be done to not only help unfortunate residents, but to promote a healthier Frederick City.
+This particular project off Bentz Street would come to be known as the John Hanson Apartments.

-The Frederick County Board of REALTORS®, Inc. continued to stride forward through the waning years of this fascinating time period that saw active involvement and major protests at home associated with the Vietnam War, the assassinations of Martin Luther King, Jr. and Bobby Kennedy, the Apollo 11 moon landing, and a music festival (Woodstock) in rural New York state that attracted over 350,000 participants.
+The Frederick County Board of REALTORS®, Inc. continued to stride forward through the waning years of a fascinating time period that saw major protests and other happenings at home.
+These included such things as the Vietnam War, the assassinations of Martin Luther King, Jr. and Bobby Kennedy, the Apollo 11 moon landing, and a music festival (Woodstock) in rural New York state that attracted over 350,000 participants.

 In 1968, the wheels for the construction of Lake Linganore were set in motion.
 Frederick County officials issued the necessary approvals and permits to build the county's first planned unit development in New Market.
 A greater "love story" could not be written.

 In November of that same year (1969), President Richard Nixon would announce the halt of biological warfare research at Fort Detrick which targeted the elimination of 1,000 area jobs.
-However, two years later in 1971, he would return to announce a plan to convert the military facility into a federally operated cancer research center.
+However, two years later in 1971, he would return to Frederick to announce a plan to convert the military facility into a federally-operated cancer research center.

 In 1970, Frederick County had a population of nearly 85,000 people.
 The census taken that year would show seven out of every ten Frederick County families owned their own homes.
 To underscore the opportunities Frederick County offered for single-family home ownership for the future, it was found that around 58% of the population lived on 1% of Frederick County’s land.

-Through the efforts of Frederick County’s Board of REALTORS,® both owners of properties and would-be purchasers would be guaranteed equal protection of their best interests in the transfer of real estate.
+Through the efforts of Frederick County’s Board of REALTORS®, both owners of properties and "would-be" purchasers were now guaranteed equal protection of their best interests in the transfer of real estate.
 And this same degree of service, of course, would also be granted in the instance of landlord and tenant dealings.